-- Do not exceed the maximum loading limits for the vehicle (see "MAXIMUM LOADING LIMIT" below or vehicle labeling). - Make sure the load does not interfere with your control or ability to see where you are going. - Reduce speed and allow more room to stop.
+- Do not exceed the maximum loading limits for the vehicle (see box in this section or vehicle labeling). - Make sure the load does not interfere with your control or ability to see where you are going. - Reduce speed and allow more room to stop.
 A heavier vehicle takes longer to stop. - Avoid hills and rough terrain.
 Choose terrain carefully.
 Use extreme caution when towing or carrying a load on inclines. - Turn gradually and go slowly.